rjayroach/prepd-gem/README.md

 - Application: A logical group of deployable repositories, e.g. a Rails API server and an Ember web client

-### Projects
+## Projects

-A project is comprised of infrastructure and applications Project infrastructure is defined separately for multiple environments Applications are deployed into infrastructure specific to an environment
+- A project is comprised of Infrastructure Environments (IE) and Application Groups (AG)

-### Infrastructure
+- Infrastructure Environemnts are defined separately for each environment

-Vagrant machines
+- Application Groups are deployed into one or more Infrastructure EnvironmentS

-EC2 instances
+## Infrastructure Environments

-Docker swarm network
+Infrastructure is either Vagrant machines for development and local environments or EC2 instances for staging and production

-### Environments
+Local, Staging and Production Environments use a Docker swarm network to manage applicaiton groups

 - local: virtual machines running on laptop via vagrant whose primary purpose is application development
 - development: primary purpose is also application development, but the infrastructure is deployed in the cloud (AWS)
 - staging: a mirror of production in every way with the possible exception of reduced or part-time resources
 - production: production ;-)

-### Applications
+## Applications

-Application are the content that actually gets deployed.
+Applications are the content that actually gets deployed.
 The entire purpose of prepd is to provide a consistent and easy to manage infrastructure for each environment into which the application will be deployed.

-## Usage
+# Usage

-### New Client
+## New Client

 - Create a new GH Company
 - Create an AWS Account and two IAM Groups: Administrators and ReadOnlyAdministrators